Business regulatory support

 To help people keep the required social distance, floor markings maybe used and staff trained to manage the process during busy times.

-To assist business, the Government have produced guidance for specific workplaces, the links can be found in the section below.
+To assist business, the Government have produced guidance for specific workplaces.

 As many businesses will have to restrict the number of people entering the premises at a time, this will result in people queuing outside the premises.

 Businesses must work alongside their neighbours and implement controls to manage the queues to ensure social distancing requirements can still be met.

 - Ensuring the queues do not extend beyond their shop frontage.

 - Ensure signage is used to make people aware of your procedures, including social distancing requirements.

 - Use of floor markings to direct customers where to wait.

 - Procedure in place for employees to manage/marshal the queues.

 The Equality Act still applies, so any social distancing measures must be worked through so that access is not compromised for disabled people.
 The points below are designed to assist businesses to comply with the Equalities Act whilst implementing social distancing measures: